We’re in the middle of a big generational change in the United States.

 This is a generation that grew up playing video games and watching 3D movies.
 A good number of them may go home and play them tonight.
 And you know how visually exciting and lifelike those games are.
 And even if your Millennial workers aren’t gamers, they’re certainly used to high-quality video entertainment.
 Let’s face it, most of them can use their phones to make better videos than a lot of the safety training videos out there.

 You’re going to need to up your game if you want to get and keep their attention.
 Engaging videos like the sample below is the way to do it.

 Want to see more?
-Click to see samples from specific safety training courses.
+Click to see samples from specific online safety training courses.